-Accept ACH payments
+3. Accept ACH payments

-An electronic check—or eCheck—serves as a digital version of a traditional paper check. eChecks use the Automated Clearing House (ACH) network to transfer funds electronically from a client’s checking account, so they can pay their bills directly from their online bank account, opposed to writing a check.
+An eCheck serves as a digital version of a traditional paper check. eChecks use the ACH network to transfer funds electronically from a client’s checking account, so they can pay their bills directly from their online bank account, opposed to writing a check.

-To accept eChecks, law firms need to use an online payment solution thtat includes eChecks as a payment method.
+To accept eChecks, law firms need to use an online payment solution that includes eChecks as a payment method.
 A legal-specific eCheck processor allows law firms to accept eChecks as a lawyer payment method securely.

-Attorneys should be aware and careful to follow ethical guidelines when accepting payments via eCheck just as they would with any lawyer payment method.
+Attorneys should be aware and careful to follow ethical guidelines when accepting payments via eCheck, just as they would with any lawyer payment method.
 However, using legal-specific processors can make this easier.